NikhilDinesan11/Keeper/README.md

 # Keeper
-An IdeaPad that  allows you to jot down your important  ideas and  notes.
+An IdeaPad built using **React.js** that  allows you to jot down your important ideas and  notes.